PaNOSC-ViNYL/ase/doc/development/contribute.rst

 contributing - it should be viewed as an opportunity for you to learn how to write good code that fits into the ASE codebase.

-After a couple of contributions, we will propable trust you enough to add you as a committer.
+After a couple of contributions, we will probably trust you enough to add you as a committer.